surajsalunkhe/AppiumCucumberDemo/README.md

-## Note: We have built Optimus to help you start doing funtional automation from the first day itself.
-It's the most advanced framework which even let you do the inter-app testing very easily and it's absolutely free.
-####Visit www.testvagrant.com/optimus

-AppiumDemo
+Appium with Cucumber and TestNG Test Framework
 ==========
-##Testing Mobile App using Appium
+##Testing Android Mobile App using Appium

 ##Objective